On the abelian structure of noncompetitive chemical reaction networks: Non competitive CRNs

 \begin{lemma} Assume that the CRN is noncompetitive.
-Complexes of types 1 and 4 cannot be source complexes.
-Let $\nu\in\mathcal{C}_s$ be a type 2 complex such that $(\nu\to\nu')\in\mathcal{E}$ for a unique reaction.
+Complexes of types 1b and 2 cannot be source complexes.
+Let $\nu\in\mathcal{C}_S$ be a type 1a complex such that $(\nu,\nu')\in\mathcal{E}$ for a unique reaction.
 Then $\nu$ and $\nu'$ are such that

 where $e_i$ is the canonical basis vector of $\R^N$ associated with species $i$, and

 for stoichiometric coefficients $\alpha_i$, $\alpha'_i$, $\alpha'_i$, $\beta_{ik}$ and $\beta'_{il}$, that satisfy the constraints $\alpha'_i\ge \alpha_i$, for all $i\in U_0$, and $\beta'_{il}<\beta_{il}$, for all $i\in U_l$, $l=1,\ldots,p$.